Kőnig's lemma

 Kőnig's lemma or Kőnig's infinity lemma is a theorem in graph theory due to the Hungarian mathematician Dénes Kőnig who published it in 1927.
 It gives a sufficient condition for an infinite graph to have an infinitely long path.
 The computability aspects of this theorem have been thoroughly investigated by researchers in mathematical logic, especially in computability theory.
 This theorem also has important roles in constructive mathematics and proof theory.

 Statement of the lemma

 Let $G$ be a connected, locally finite, infinite graph.
-This means that every two vertices can be connected by a finite path, the graph has infinitely many vertices, and each vertex is adjacent to only finitely many other vertices.
+This means that every two vertices can be connected by a finite path, each vertex is adjacent to only finitely many other vertices, and the graph has infinitely many vertices.
 Then $G$ contains a ray: a simple path (a path with no repeated vertices) that starts at one vertex and continues from it through infinitely many vertices.
+Another way of stating the theorem is: "If the human race never dies out, somebody now living has a line of descendants that will never die out".

 A useful special case of the lemma is that every infinite tree contains either a vertex of infinite degree or an infinite simple path.
 If it is locally finite, it meets the conditions of the lemma and has a ray, and if it is not locally finite then it has an infinite-degree vertex.